 NOTE: A blood test (called a titer) can be used as proof of immunity to the required immunizations.
 Most insurances do not cover the cost of these lab tests.
-NOTE: No exceptions will be granted for Covid vaccines or annual flu shots.

 Student Health Insurance Requirements

 Massachusetts state law requires that all full and three-quarter-time students have health insurance coverage that meets or exceeds the minimum standards as set forth in Massachusetts Law C.15A, s.18.
 State Law requires all registered students attest to comparable coverage or to enroll in a student health insurance plan.
 Coverage under a Health Benefit Plan is comparable if: